-This unit of measure (also specific density) describes the quotient of two densities as a dimensionless size ratio.
-In viticulture, the weight ratio between the volume of wine or wine grape to the same volume mass of water (with density 1.000) at a measuring temperature of 20 ° Celsius.
-For grape must, this is also called Mostgewicht designated.
-The result is represented by four decimal places with the code "d" (for density) or "d20 / 20" (20/20 refers to gauge calibration and measurement temperature).
-The value is analyzed in the wine in quality wine tests and is for the award of the Official test number (Germany) and State test number (Austria) compulsory.
+This unit of measurement (also specific density) describes the quotient of two densities as a dimensionless size ratio.
+In viticulture, the weight ratio between the volume of wine or grape at the same volume of water (density 1,000) at a measuring temperature of 20 ° Celsius.
+With grape must this is also called Mostgewicht designated.
+The result is shown with four decimal places with the code "d" (for density) or "d20 / 20" (20/20 refers to calibration of the measuring device and measuring temperature).
+The value is analyzed in the wine during quality wine tests and is for the award of the Official test number (Germany) and State test number (Austria) mandatory.

-Thus, the status of a wine is clearly identified, because a change (manipulation) should take place after the test, this could be clearly determined by further analysis.
-The deviation may amount to a maximum of 10 ten thousandths.
-At a value of 0.9917, the bandwidth 0.9907 to 0.9927 is considered identical - already 0.9906 would be considered a change.
-In addition, the relative density is an indication of the total extract and the alcohol content a wine.
-The measurement is carried out by means of pyknometer or according to the bending oscillator principle, with lower requirements a physical range is sufficient hydrometer out.
-For more precise measurement methods, see the keyword analytical test,
+This clearly identifies the status of a wine, because if there is a change (manipulation) after the test, this could be clearly determined by a further analysis.
+The maximum deviation is 10 ten thousandths.
+With a value of 0.9917, the range 0.9907 to 0.9927 is considered identical - 0.9906 would already be rated as a change.
+In addition, the relative density is an indication of the total extract and the alcohol content of a wine.
+The measurement is carried out using pyknometer or according to the bending vibrator principle, with lower requirements, a physical one is sufficient hydrometer out.
+For more precise measurement methods, see the keyword analytical testing,